 If you’re looking at this photograph today, imagine yourself on the roof of the Tracy Transit Center, facing toward the new-fangled overpass that recently opened, taking 11th Street over the Union Pacific tracks.

 From your perch, if it was 1948, you’d see the two big water tanks by the “second” roundhouse on the right.
-Just right of center, the “first” roundhouse is just beyond the left-most water tower.
+Just left of center, the “first” roundhouse is just beyond the left-most water tower.

 In the foreground is a string of heavyweight passenger cars, which may (or may not) be painted in SP Daylight colors, and may (or may not) be headed to Lathrop as part of the Sacramento Daylight.